 Hope Reach Overview

-We serve approximately 200 children, providing 25-40 hours per week per child of intense Applied Behavior Analysis (ABA) therapy focusing on communication, behavioral, social, and cognitive skills.
-We currently offer center-based services in Greenville, Greenwood, and Woodruff.
-We offer in-home and in-school treatment in the following counties: Anderson, Charleston, Cherokee, Greenville, Spartanburg, Pickens, and Union.
+We currently serve over 200 children, providing 25-40 hours per week per child of intense Applied Behavior Analysis (ABA) therapy focusing on communication, behavioral, social, and cognitive skills.
+We offer center-based services in Greenville, Greenwood, Spartanburg, Pendleton, and Woodruff.
 Hope Reach is a two-time recipient of the United Way of the Piedmont's Program Excellence Award.

 Hope Reach uses a team approach when providing Applied Behavior Analysis (ABA) services.
 Each child’s treatment team consists of:

 ▪ 2-5 line therapists who work one-on-one in blocks of 2-3 hours,

 ▪ a Board Certified supervisor who develops and monitors the child’s individualized plan; and

 ▪ family members who implement the plan in “real life” situations outside of therapy.

 To ensure that each child’s time is used efficiently, the treatment team (including family members) meet to evaluate the plan every month.
 We are grateful for financial support from Grace Church to help meet the funding gap for these month team meetings.